This post contains affiliate links. Please read our disclosure policy.

 Key Ingredients

-- Whole grain flour: I used fresh milled hard white wheat berries.
+- Whole grain flour: I used freshly milled hard white wheat berries.
 They give the bread a delicious flavor and great texture, just like an all purpose loaf!

 - Butter: Butter rather than oil gives this loaf a rich flavor.
 Keeping some extra butter to smear on a slice of bread is highly encouraged!